On weakly hyperbolic iterated functions systems: Introduction

-One of the purposes of this article is to study these questions in the setting of weakly hyperbolic iterated function systems with compact parameter space, thus unifying and extending some of the previous results.
+One of the purposes of this article is to study these questions in the setting of weakly hyperbolic IFS with compact parameter space, thus unifying and extending some of the previous results.
 In particular, we obtain the existence of topological and measure-theoretical attractors.
-Moreover, we extend the notion of weakly hyperbolic Iterated function systems for complete metric spaces and we discuss and give partial results about the question of the existence of such attractors.
+Moreover, we extend the notion of weakly hyperbolic IFS for complete metric spaces and we discuss and give partial results about the existence of such attractors.

 Let us make some comments about our proofs.
 In the compact case, the idea is to show that our definition satisfies a well known property called point fibered property as mentioned in \cite{BV2} by Barnsley and Vince.
 This property, in a stronger form, was also studied by Mat\'e, in \cite{M}, with the name of property $(P*)$.
 So, one step is to prove that weak hyperbolicity implies this property.
 We stress that in the complete case, we still obtain the existence of topological attractors using weak hyperbolicity.
 However, we still cannot prove the existence of measure-theoretical attractor using only weak hyperbolicity.
 Nevertheless, we also have some partial results about this.